Read Time : 5 Minutes

 The move towards electric powered cars has proved to be one of the biggest logistical challenges of the last ten years.
 Not only have we needed to develop technology that works and is affordable for the average consumer, there has also been the not insignificant problem of making sure that drivers have quick and easy access to charging points.

 If you do not yet drive an electric vehicle, you may not have noticed the number of charging locations that have popped up across the UK and Ireland.
-Check out a project like Zap Map and you might even be surprised at the number, some 3,000 and growing by the week.
+Check out a project like Zap Map and you might even be surprised at the number, now well over 60,000 public charging connectors across the UK, and growing by the week.
 Whilst the number of charge points still needs to increase dramatically, we may be seeing the first real changes that begin to make a difference and steer people towards a more carbon friendly travel option – the electric car.

 COMPARE PRICES FROM LOCAL INSTALLERS